21 Bali Must-Haves: What to Pack for Bali Rainy Season

 High-quality haircare products are a great alternative if you’re heading to Bali and, like me, cannot fit a shower filter into your luggage.

-I try to stick to my usual routine when traveling, so I picked up the carry-on travel kit from Olaplex, a lifesaver.
+I try to stick to my usual routine when traveling, so I picked up the carry-on travel kit from Olaplex, which has been a lifesaver.

 It has everything you need for a two-week trip.
 However, don’t hesitate to pack extra shampoo and hair oil.
 After spending so much time in the sea, I washed my hair almost daily.